Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization: Related Works

-with the equality holds when $\bx_i,i=1,\dotsc,N,$ are identical and $\bd$ is a multiple of the vector of ones.
-Therefore, taking $\lambda = 1/K$ in \eqref{eq:lipschitz} and plug in the bound in \eqref{eq:bound1}, we can see that since $\sigma = 1$ in the SVM case, minimizing \eqref{eq:quadratic} with a step size of $1/K$ leads to decrease of the objective value.

-In \cite{TY13b}, the algorithm \disdca is proposed to solve \eqref{eq:dual} under the same assumption that $g$ is strongly convex.
-They consider the case $c_i \equiv 1$ for all $i$, but the algorithm can be directly generalized to $c_i > 1$ easily.
-This method uses a specific algorithm, the stochastic dual coordinate descent (SDCA) method \citep{SSS12a}, to solve the local sub-problems, while the choice of $B_t$ is picked according to the algorithm parameters.
+In \cite{TY13b}, the algorithm \disdca is proposed to solve \eqref{eq:dual} under the assumption that $g$ is strongly convex.
+They consider the case $c_i \equiv 1$ for all $i$, but the algorithm can be directly generalized to $c_i > 1$. \disdca specifically uses the stochastic dual coordinate descent (SDCA) method \citep{SSS12a} to solve the local sub-problems, while the choice of $B_t$ is picked according to the algorithm parameters.
 To solve the sub-problem on machine $k$, each time SDCA samples one entry $i_k$ from $J_k$ with replacement and minimizes the local objective with respect to $\AL_{i_k}$.
-If each time machine $k$ samples $m_k$ entries, and we denote
+At each iteration of their algorithm, each time machine $k$ selects $m_k$ entries in uniform random to form the sub-problem, and let us denote $m \coloneqq \sum_{k=1}^K m_k$.
+The first variant of \disdca, called the basic variant in \cite{TY13b}, sets $B_t$ in \eqref{eq:quadratic} as